Case Study: Collision Awareness Solution for Komatsu 830E

 Feel free to click our PDF sample solutions below, which are a simplified representation of the harness and wiring schematic.
 For more detailed wiring and component details, please contact your local APS sales manager.

-Limited mounting points on the side of the vehicle made it impossible to cover the entire right hand side of the truck without extending past the 5m zone as a result of the beam patterns of the pulsed radar PreView sensor.
+Limited mounting points on the side of the vehicle made it impossible to cover the entire right hand side of the truck without extending past the 5m zone as a result of the beam patterns of the PreView Sentry.

 But, the critical front right hand side of the truck was able to be comprehensively covered with sensors and integrated cameras/monitor.